felipe-parodi/Imitation4HumanGait/README.md

 The "Code" folder holds the code for the models we trained: ridge regression, SAC, TD3, and behavioral cloning.

 "Trained Agents" holds videos and gifs of the models after ~~insufficient~~ training.

+You can read our final report and examine the figures here as well.